U8NWXD/oppia-wiki/Debugging.md

-We do a lot of debugging at Oppia, whether because test are failing on a PR or because of a tricky bug that was found during release testing.
+We do a lot of debugging at Oppia, whether because tests are failing on a PR or because of a tricky bug that was found during release testing.
 These guides will help you get started debugging and offer useful tips:

 Start here if failing tests are stopping you from pushing or merging a PR: